mbabynames search ✿

 Holden Alexander

-Meaning: Holden = "noble and strong", Alexander = "defender of the people".
+Meaning: Holden = "deep valley", Alexander = "defender of the people".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 The longer Alexander (4 syllables) builds on the shorter Holden, giving the name forward momentum.

 Holden Benjamin

-Holden translates to "noble and strong".
+Holden translates to "deep valley".
 Benjamin to "son of the right hand".
 Together they create a full-name meaning with real texture.
 Holden ends on a nasal sound.
 Benjamin's opening B avoids any muddiness.

 Holden Nathaniel

-Holden ("noble and strong") and Nathaniel ("gift of God").
+Holden ("deep valley") and Nathaniel ("gift of God").
 Two distinct meanings that create a name with range.
 Holden ends on a nasal sound.
 Nathaniel's opening N avoids any muddiness.

 Holden Henry